FLUX.1[dev] with ComfyUI and Stability Matrix (20250126)

 ComfyUI WebUI

-This method works using the ComfyUI WebUI started from either Dockge or Stability Matrix (”Packages → ComfyUI → Launch” and using the “Open Web UI” button once the url is shown in the console).
+This method works using the ComfyUI WebUI, which starts from either Dockge or Stability Matrix (”Packages → ComfyUI → Launch” and uses the “Open Web UI” button once the URL is shown in the console).

 We need to place the models in the expected locations:

-for Dockge, the base directory is /opt/stacks/comfyui-nvidia/run/ComfyUI
+For Dockge, the base directory is /opt/stacks/comfyui-nvidia/run/ComfyUI

 The files then go to: